atlan-antillia/Tiled-Image-Segmentation-Multiple-Myeloma-/README.md

 The TensorflowUNetTiledInfer.py script performs the following processings for each 4K image file.<br>
 <pre>
 1 Read a 4K image file in images_dir folder.
-2 Split the image into multile tiles by image size of Model.
+2 Split the image into multiple tiles by image size of Model.
 3 Infer for all tiled images.
 4 Merge all inferred mask,
 </pre>